 Statutory Advocacy Roles

 Statutory Independent Advocacy describes advocacy that has been introduced within Primary legislation.
 This means that certain groups of people are legally entitled to access advocacy free of charge.
-The great thing about this is that there ae duties for advocacy to be provided if you are eligible.
-The bad thing is that everyone fits into one of these groups so advocacy isn't universally available to everyone.
+The great thing about this is that there are duties for advocacy to be provided if you are eligible.
+The bad thing is that not everyone fits into one of these groups so advocacy isn't universally available to everyone.
 We think it should be.

 Children and Young People receiving services under the Children Act 1989